Tephris/CTFI/README.md

 To select an area on your screen, start at one corner of your desired area, press left-shift to begin selection, drag your mouse to the opposite corner of the area, and release left-shift.

-In the event that you want to execute the tool without the red selection indicator box, you can provide `-h` or `--hide` a command line argument to disable it.
+In the event that you want to execute the tool without the red selection indicator box, you can provide `-h` or `--hide` as a command line argument to disable it.
 For example: `python ctfi.py -h`

 ## Modification
 To enable copying of other languages, modify the list of tuples found at the top of `CopyTextFromImage/ctfi.py`.
 Specific instructions can be found as a comment within the file.